microsoft/live-share/docs/reference/security.md

 Collaboration sessions in Visual Studio Live Share are powerful in that they allow any number of people to join in a session and collaboratively edit, debug, share terminals, and more.
 However, given this level of access, you undoubtedly will want to learn to more about the security features Live Share provides.
 This article will provide you with information about the different options you have for securing your environment and cautions for when you should and should not use certain features.

-**Regardless, remember that you should only send Live Share invitation links to people you trust much as you would with any other collaboration tool.**
+**As with any collaboration tool, remember that you should only share your code, content, and applications with people you trust.**

 ## Connectivity